Characterization of surface motion patterns in highly deformable soft tissue organs from dynamic MRI: An application to assess 4D bladder motion: Methods

-Finally, we define a flexible feature by the following application $\tilde{f} : \mathbb{R}^3 \rightarrow \mathbb{R}$:
+Finally, we define a flexible feature by the following application:

-Note that $L_1 >> L_0$ for all the contour points so that $G \simeq L_1$ and only one PDE has to be solved to calculate the feature function.
-The function $\tilde{f}$ has the potential to the characterize surface variation and to smoothly delineate between concave, convex and flat regions as illustrated in Fig~\ref{ellipsoid_curv} for both torus and ellipsoid.
+Note that $L_0 >> L_1$ for all the surface points so that $G \simeq L_0$ and only one PDE has to be solved to calculate the feature function (see Fig.~\ref{fig:proposed_method}.c,~\ref{fig:proposed_method}.e).
+The function $\tilde{f}$ has the potential to characterize the surface variation and to delineate between concave, convex and flat regions as illustrated in Fig~\ref{ellipsoid_curv} for both torus and ellipsoid.
 Relatively, the largest feature values correspond to the most convex areas in the surface while the smallest values correspond to the most concave areas.
-The proposed feature values exhibit smooth transitions between concave and convex regions of the surface.
-Furthermore, this feature is invariant to scaling since the sphere radius is proportional to the length of the principal axis of inertia of the shape; invariant to rotation thanks to spherical symmetry; and also invariant to translation since the sphere center coincides with the shape centroid.
+The proposed feature values exhibit smooth transitions between concave and convex regions.
+Furthermore, this feature is scale-invariant thanks to the use of variable sphere radius, rotation-invariant thanks to spherical symmetry, and also invariant to translation since the sphere and shape are concentric.
 An illustration of all the previous steps is presented in Fig.~\ref{fig:proposed_method}.
+Fig~\ref{ellipsoid_curv} illustrates the obtained feature maps for a set of symmetric and non-symmetric geometries.

+The ability to quantify organ shape changes with respect to the sphere would not only allow for deeper understanding of organ motion but also conceivably allow for improved detection of pathologies.
+In practice, many pathologies are associated with localized organ malformations.
+Fig.~\ref{fig:local_malformation} provides evidence that the proposed feature is capable of discriminating such phenomena.
+Moreover, assuming that the organ volume should be preserved during motion, we suppose that the sphere radius should remain constant which is a sufficient condition to detect all local changes without any small scale effect.
+Therefore, the feature values, being inversely proportional to a distance measure, can be expressed in mm$^{-1}$.